pmndrs/threejs-journey/README.md

 <img src="/stage1.png" alt="Stage 1" />

-This project is a community driven collection of lesson-examples from Bruno Simons [threejs-journey](https://threejs-journey.com) ported to [React](https://github.com/pmndrs/react-three-fiber).
+A community driven collection of lesson-examples from Bruno Simons [threejs-journey](https://threejs-journey.com) ported to [React](https://github.com/pmndrs/react-three-fiber).
 Threejs-journey is one of the best resources available for learning Threejs and we encourage everyone to buy it!

-We believe this project will ease the learning curve for both Threejs devs and React devs since we're moving from OOP to components.
-This will introduce order and clean separation, and has a larger impact in reducing code.
-As a React dev learning Threejs you will progress much quicker that way since each thing is a separate unit that can be studied as such.
+The goal is to ease the learning curve for Threejs by moving from OOP to components, which reduce code and encourage clean separation.
+You will progress much quicker that way since each primitive is a separate unit that can be studied as such, as opposed to something that is connected to practically everything else across the entire project.

-The focus is entirely on structural patterns and the experience, these examples are reduced and will use eco-system spare parts where possible.
+At the moment the focus is on structural patterns and the experience, these examples are reduced and will use eco-system spare parts where possible.